Autumn Body-Type Guide: Thriving in Vata Season

 Essential autumn strategies for Vata:

-• Abhyanga (self-massage) daily with warm sesame oil -- this is non-negotiable in autumn
+- Abhyanga (self-massage) daily with warm sesame oil.
+Non-negotiable in autumn.

-• Extra ghee in cooking and drizzled on meals
+- Extra ghee in cooking and drizzled on top

-• Warm clothing in layers; cover your ears and neck in wind
+- Warm clothing in layers.
+Cover your ears and neck when there's wind.

 Pitta Types in Autumn: Sweet Relief